SwedbankPay/developer.swedbankpay.com/payments/direct-debit/index.md

 The options you can choose from when creating a payment with key operation set to Value Purchase are listed below.

-### Options before posting a payment

-All valid options when posting a payment with operation equal to Purchase, are described in [the technical reference][direct-debit-technical-reference].

 #### Type of authorization (Intent).

 **Sale**: A direct debit payment will always have intent: Sale, creating a